 8. Mount Dukono (North Maluku)

-Mount Dukono is a spectacular volcano on the island of Halmahera, in North Maluku.
-It’s been erupting nonstop since 1933!
+Mount Dukono is a spectacular active volcano on the island of Halmahera, in North Maluku.
+It’s been erupting non-stop since 1933!

 You can visit Dukono with a very long and strenuous day hike, but it’s more popular to spend a couple days camping on the mountain since it’s tough to reach and the views are incredible.

-A local guide is essential for safety and navigation at Dukono.
+A local guide is essential for navigation and safety at Dukono.

 In total, me and my guide spent about 12 hours hiking at Dukono, which was mostly an uphill trudge on rough volcanic terrain and slippery mud paths in the jungle.
 Along the way, we saw a python, monitor lizard, rare birds, and some giant centipedes.